 Yes, you're not limited to creating one Section at a time when designing your Global Blocks.
 If you have a situation where you need multiple Sections to be output at a time, you can create as many as you wish and when you assign your Global Block in a builder, all Sections contained within will be output.

 Yes.
 This can begin to feel a bit like the movie Inception (but with HTML, not dreams) if you're not careful, but nesting of Global Blocks is certainly possible.
 Feel free to experiment and see what you can accomplish using this if you feel it's needed, but keep in mind the relationships between all of the markup that will come with that.

 Yes.
 On the Global Block index screen, you'll notice that there is a shortcode displayed in the line above the item's title.
 Instead of referencing your Global Block by Element in a builder, you can use this shortcode instead.
 It's a great way to introduce complex content into areas of the builder that are traditionally meant for text, such as dropdowns, modals, off canvas areas, accordions, and more.

 Keep in mind: We have included this shortcode for greater flexibilty, but can not always guarantee it will work when combined with other plugins or custom development techniques.
 Everytime a Global Block shortcode is used (or Element), you are effectively doing all the database calls to load a page of content.
 This can have performance concerns if used heavily, like in custom template loops for example.

-We've discussed Global Blocks in this article, we described what a Global Block is and when to use it.
-Then, we've delved into details of Global Block creation and after that using Global Blocks throughout the website.
+We've discussed Global Blocks in this article and when to use it.
+Then, we've delved into details of Global Block creation and after that using Global Blocks throughout your website.
 Finally, we've answered frequently asked questions about the general usage of Global Blocks.

 See something inaccurate?
 Let us know